mildred/clearseam/README.md

 Clearseam
 =========

-This is a standalone templating engine, inspired from weld and pure.js, that is compatible with virtual DOM.
-There is integration with citojs, but support for more is possible.
+This is a standalone templating engine, inspired from [weld](https://github.com/tmpvar/weld) and [pure.js](https://beebole.com/pure/), that is compatible with virtual DOM.
+There is integration with [citojs](https://github.com/joelrich/citojs), but support for more is possible.
+Reusing code of menionned templating engine was not possible due to the fact that we are targetting virtual DOMs.

 The goal was to have a templating engine with no specific markup.
 Everything is standard HTML and JSON or Javascript.
 In particular: